Trevor Bonot: Personal life

-Bonot lives in Thunder Bay, and is a Financial Advisor with Edward Jones.
+Bonot lives in Thunder Bay, and is a wealth advisor with National Bank Financial Wealth Management.

 He was the Grand Marshall of the 2019 Borderland Pride March in Fort Frances, Ontario and International Falls, Minnesota.
 He is gay.

 Bonot sits on the Board of the Northern Ontario Curling Association.

 Education

 Bonot graduated from Rainy River High School in 2003 before moving to Thunder Bay to attend Lakehead University.
 Bonot graduated with an HBa in Sociology in 2008.